RiccaRomano/Param_Ident_Infant/README.md

 ## Description

 This project performs global and local sensitivity analyses, singular-value decomposition and QR-factorization-based subset selection, and gradient-based optimization against reported clinical data for a pulmonary mechanics model of a preterm infant.
+The available code only runs the nominal outputs

 ## Getting Started

+The code driver is appropriately named driver.m.
+This script will run all
 ### Dependencies

 Program prerequisites just include MATLAB (newer versions preferred)